This is how you can verify you are actually being contacted by the government’s Test and Trace service

 If you are asked for these types of information, you can report the incident to Action Fraud.

-You should only be asked for the information found on the contact tracing website and on the gov.uk site.
+You WILL only be asked for the information found on the contact tracing website and on the gov.uk site.

 - Your full name,